-1..
-It gives us the opportunity to mobilise and organise the youth of our country.
+1. It gives us an opportunity to mobilise and organise the youth of our country.

-2. At the same time we can exploit the opportunity that the IYY presents to popularise, strengthen and build our organisations, including the UDF, establish effective co-ordination.
+At the same time we can exploit the opportunity that the IYY presents to popularise, strengthen and build our organisations, including the UDF.

-3..
-It gives the opportunity to put S.A. struggle on the international agenda, while at the same time developing a consciousness and understanding of the struggle in other countries.
+3. It gives us the opportunity to put the S.A. struggle on the internation agenda, while at the same time developing a consciousness and understating of the struggles in other countries.

-4. Through the IYY we can establish a unified programme of action and hence
+4. Through the IYY we can establish a unified programme of action and hence establish effective co-ordination.